1902 Victorian Farmhouse Home Tour

 Another thing I love?
 Taking my favorite looks and re-creating them on a budget.
 Like this space below – the barn door was reclaimed from my parent’s cabin (it used to be their front door & was in their basement).
 I found that bench on Craigslist (see my best Craigslist shopping tips here) for $40, and since I have a major black thumb, I rigged up a faux fiddle leaf fig for a fraction of the price you’d find at major retailers.
 See that tutorial here.

-I saved our biggest & most recent renovation for last – it’s also my absolute favorite.
-Our bathroom renovation:
+I saved our biggest & most recent renovation for last – it’s also my absolute favorite, our bathroom!

 Yes, we lived with our bathroom like that picture on the left for two long years.
 We believe in paying for everything out of pocket, and not going into debt with our home renovations.